-The purpose of each research paper is to present evidence that supports or refutes a particular assertion or claim (main claim) that emanates from one of the texts required for the course.
-The claim must be taken from a list provided by the instructor or else must be approved by the instructor prior to submission of the paper.
-The paper must refer to one or more sources that address the claim; these sources must be reliable (described below).
+Each research paper will address details of a specific issue related to timekeeping.
+The topic/issue must be taken from a list provided by the instructor or else must be approved by the instructor prior to submission of the paper.
+You must find at least one reliable source beyond the text or class notes that discuss the topic or help resolve the issue.
 The paper must be written in the form of a short essay.
 It must contain the following components:

-- (a) Introduction: The paper must start with paragraph containing a statement of the main claim and a citation for where it was found. - (b) Supporting evidence: The paper must describe at least one source of evidence that addresses the main claim.
+- (a) Introduction: The paper must start with paragraph containing the issue addressed, the context and why it is important or interesting. - (b) Supporting evidence: The paper must describe at least one source of evidence that addresses the issue.
 The paper must provide a complete reference for this source.
-The evidence must address the main claim and the paper must explain how it accomplishes this.
+The evidence must address the issue and the paper must explain how it accomplishes this.
 The paper will possibly contain secondary claims or statements of fact that are not commonly known.
-Each of these must also be supported by a citation to a reference source. - (c) Organization of ideas: The paper will contain a sequence of ideas that lead from the statement of the main claim to the conclusion that either upholds or refutes the claim.
-The order of these ideas must be logical, no key ideas can be absent and no unrelated ideas or discussions must appear. - (d) Grammar: The report must use standard English grammar, spelling, usage rules and punctuation. - (e) Writing style: Writing should be done in a professional style with a neutral tone.
+Each of these must also be supported by a citation to a reference source. - (c) Organization of ideas: The paper will contain a sequence of ideas that lead from the statement of the issue to the conclusion that resolves the issue.
+The order of these ideas must be logical, no key ideas can be absent and no unrelated ideas or discussions must appear. - (d) Grammar: The paper must use standard English grammar, spelling, usage rules and punctuation. - (e) Writing style: Writing should be done in a professional style with a neutral tone.
 Colloquial or conversational style of language must not appear in the paper.
 Repeated statements and other forms of verbosity must not appear in the paper.

 Reliable sources: A crucial part of your paper will be to cite reliable external sources.
-A reliable source in this case means something that satisfies:
+A reliable external source in this case means something that satisfies:

-- (a) (Independence) It is not the text from which the assertion or claim is taken. - (b) (Review) The source has been reviewed by an expert other than the author of that source.
+- (a) (Independence) It is not the course text or the course notes. - (b) (Review) The source has been reviewed by an expert other than the author of that source.
 Most published books and academic journal articles have been reviewed in this way.
 Most websites have not been reviewed by an expert (exceptions include websites for academic journals, professional societies, museums, newspapers).
 Wikipedia and YouTube have not been through any formal review process. - (c) (Permanence) The source will likely be available tens or hundreds of years from now.
 This is true for most items in print.
 It is not true for most websites